 Mr. Lelouch, how did the story of “Les plus belles années d’une vie” come about?

 After “Un homme et une femme,” I could never have imagined that this miracle could happen to me a second time.
-This film has changed my life, and the lives of everyone involved like Jean-Louis Trintignant or Francis Lai—and also the lives of the worldwide audience which is estimated at approximately one billion people who have seen it in theaters and on television over the years.
-I always thought, ‘If the film is that successful, it probably has something substantially to say.’
-So it seemed a good idea to come up with a final episode, and come to a conclusion.
+This film has changed my life, and the lives of everyone involved like Jean-Louis Trintignant or Francis Lai—and also the lives of the worldwide audience, which is estimated at approximately one billion people who have seen it in theaters and on television over the years.
+I always thought, ‘If the film is that successful, it probably has something substantial to say.’
+So it seemed a good idea to come up with a final episode and come to a conclusion.
 I love life, and despite all its shortcomings which are much more photogénique, it interested me to make “Les plus belles années d’une vie” about a man and a woman who have lived their lives—they are able to talk about their lives and what they went through, and how well they understand a few of the things that happened to them over the years.
 They don’t understand everything, but the things they do understand are really important.
-I was very interested to see what the characters would be like today, how things are going now, or what do they feel.
+I was very interested to see what the characters would be like today, how things are going now, or what they feel.
 I wanted to show that in the present, and even though they’re in their eighties, their lives can be very intense and passionate.
-There are no limits when it comes to loving someone, I wanted to show that love has no age—being in love is not a privilige for young people—and I thought this man and this woman are living the most precious moments of their lives.
+There are no limits when it comes to loving someone; I wanted to show that love has no age—being in love is not a privilege for young people—and I thought this man and this woman are living the most precious moments of their lives.
 By being faithful to what happens in real life, I wanted it to be a very positive and upbeat film, and that’s what my life is all about right now.
 I’m in my eighties too, and those are the most beautiful years of my life.
 If I look back to my childhood… only now I’m having the time of my life.
 And I have no ego: if people don’t like my work, that’s fine with me while many years ago it used to hurt me.
-You must put everything into perspective and always look at the bright side of life, at least that’s what I do.
+You must put everything into perspective and always look at the bright side of life; at least that’s what I do.
 I’m having more fun than I ever had before, I’ve been making a film with a cell phone, so there’s nothing that can stop me now.
-Ever since we are born, we all know life is an incredible journey that will come to an end with a big mystery—people call it death, but to me it’s all a big mystery.
+Ever since we are born, we all know life is an incredible journey that will end with a big mystery—people call it death, but to me, it’s all a big mystery.
 So while we’re still here, we need to make the most out of it.
 After all, who knows, maybe we’re all in for a big surprise.

 You also wrote the screenplay of “Les plus belles années d’une vie.”
 Your actors are very spontaneous, so did they get the chance to read the script, or were they also allowed to improvise?